LaBrique/WORKSHOP-Discord.js/README.md

 - [user](https://discord.js.org/#/docs/main/stable/class/User)

 From the given message, you can retrieve what channel it was sent to.
 From this channel you can retrieve its Guild, then loop on every member on the Guild and print them all.

+As a final task for this workshop, code a `prune` command for your bot:
+- Input: `prune <int x (5-100)>
+- Effect: Deletes x (from 5 to 100) messages from the current channel

 ## Going further